psychbruce/FMAT/README.md

 -   Bao, H.-W.-S. (2023). *FMAT: The Fill-Mask Association Test*. <https://CRAN.R-project.org/package=FMAT>
     -   *Note*: This is the original citation.
 Please refer to the information when you `library(FMAT)` for the APA-7 format of the version you installed.
 -   Bao, H.-W.-S. (2024).
 The Fill-Mask Association Test (FMAT): Measuring propositions in natural language. *Journal of Personality and Social Psychology*.
-Advance online publication.
-DOI: 10.1037/pspa0000396
+Advance online publication. <https://doi.org/10.1037/pspa0000396>
 -   Bao, H.-W.-S., & Gries, P. (2024).
 Intersectional race–gender stereotypes in natural language. *British Journal of Social Psychology*.
 Advance online publication. <https://doi.org/10.1111/bjso.12748>

 ## Installation